sbwiecko/RNAseq_UPenn/13-portable_reproducible_analysis_Docker/overview_13.md

 * [On-boarding document](https://docker-curriculum.com/) for gettign started with Code Ocean
 * [Our recent paper](https://stm.sciencemag.org/content/11/519/eaax4204), showing a code capsule embedded directly in the joural webpage (a first for any AAAS journal)
 * [Google Collaboratory](https://colab.research.google.com/) - Write, edit and share Python code directly in your browser
+* There’s a lot of reading material for how to get started making functions and packages.
+Beyond the extensive and very well written [book on building R packages](http://r-pkgs.had.co.nz/) and excellent documentation for the [usethis package](https://usethis.r-lib.org/), you may also want to check out some great blog posts on making R packages ([here](https://masalmon.eu/2017/12/11/goodrpackages/), [here](https://r-mageddon.netlify.app/post/writing-an-r-package-from-scratch/), [here](https://tinyheero.github.io/jekyll/update/2015/07/26/making-your-first-R-package.html), and [here](https://kbroman.org/pkg_primer/))